ARMmbed/mbed-os-bluetooth-integration-testsuite/test_suite/README.md

 1. The function prototype accepts a `board_allocator` argument, which pytest automatically resolves to the `board_allocator` fixture.
 1. A board is allocated and the BLE API is initialised.<!--who does the allocating?-->
 1. The peripheral fixture uses the `yield` keyword to return the device object to the pytest framework.
-1. At the end of the fixture scope, the function is reentered and the board is released.<!--who reenters the function and releases the board?-->
+1. pytest reenters the peripheral fixture, which continues the execution after the line yield device.
+The peripheral fixture then release the board using `board_allocator.release(device)`.

 To inject a fixture into a test function, the test function must declare a parameter with the fixture name: